-Sophia Loren Fast Facts
+Sophia Loren Fast Facts | CNN

 2009 - Appears in the movie “Nine,” her first role in five years.

-November 2014 - Publishes the memoir "Yesterday, Today and Tomorrow: My Life."
+November 2014 - Loren’s memoir, “Yesterday, Today and Tomorrow: My Life,” is published.

+November 13, 2020 - “The Life Ahead” premieres on Netflix.
+The film stars Loren and is directed by her son, Edoardo Ponti.

+April 2021 - Loren opens Sophia Loren Original Italian Food, a restaurant and pizzeria, in Florence, Italy.